-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Professional Diversity Network, Inc., a Delaware corporation (the "Company"), will be held at the offices of the Company, 801 W. Adams Street, Sixth Floor, Chicago, Illinois 60607, on June 26, 2017, at 9:00 a.m., Central Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Professional Diversity Network, Inc., a Delaware corporation (the "Company"), will be held at the Company's offices, at 801 W. Adams Street, Sixth Floor, Chicago, Illinois 60607, on November 8, 2018, at 9:00 a.m., Central Time, for the following purposes:

-1. To elect nine directors to serve until the next Annual Meeting of Stockholders (and until their successors are duly elected and qualified);

-2. To approve an amendment to the Professional Diversity Network, Inc. 2013 Equity Compensation Plan to increase the number of shares reserved for issuance from 225,000 to 615,000;

-3. To ratify the appointment by the Company's Audit Committee of Marcum LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; and

-4. To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+- 1. To elect nine directors to serve until the next Annual Meeting of Stockholders (and until their successors are duly elected and qualified); - 2.
+To approve an amendment to the Professional Diversity Network, Inc. 2013 Equity Compensation Plan to increase the number of shares reserved for issuance from 615,000 to 915,000; - 3.
+To ratify the appointment by the Company's Audit Committee of Marcum LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 4.
+To conduct an advisory vote on the compensation of our named executive officers; - 5.
+To conduct an advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; and - 6.
+To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-The Board of Directors has fixed the close of business on May 3, 2017 as the record date for the determination of the holders of our common stock entitled to notice of and to vote on all matters presented at the Annual Meeting and at any adjournments or postponements.
+The Board of Directors has fixed the close of business on September 14, 2018 as the record date for the determination of the holders of our common stock entitled to notice of and to vote on all matters presented at the Annual Meeting and at any adjournments or postponements.

-A list of stockholders entitled to vote at the Annual Meeting will be open for examination by any stockholder for any purpose germane to the meeting during ordinary business hours for a period of ten days prior to the Annual Meeting at the offices of the Company, 801 W. Adams Street, Sixth Floor, Chicago, Illinois 60607, and will also be available for examination by any stockholder at the Annual Meeting until its adjournment.
+A list of stockholders entitled to vote at the Annual Meeting will be open for examination by any stockholder for any purpose germane to the meeting during ordinary business hours for a period of ten days prior to the Annual Meeting at the Company's offices, at 801 W. Adams Street, Sixth Floor, Chicago, Illinois 60607, and will also be available for examination by any stockholder at the Annual Meeting until its adjournment.